Georgegriff/griffadev/src/posts/building-a-blog-experimenting-with-color/experimenting-with-color.md

 > Tip: It is now possible to automatically check what users color scheme preference is using [prefers color scheme](https://caniuse.com/prefers-color-scheme).

  When you find colors you are happy with be sure to check them for sufficient contrast against  your text colors.

+ These the colors I went with for my first iteration:

+TODO live color swatch demo

  Now i've explored how I chose colors for my personal blog, I will next take a look at how I introduced illustrations, to make the design pop!